julianrojas87/PhD-consortium-ISWC2019/content/hypotheses.md

-The first research question is related to the need of having a declarative and use-case independent mechanism to express route planning queries that allows for the inclusion of arbitrary constraints, while being self-describing about the type of data that will be needed to answer the query.
+The first research question is related to the need of having a declarative and use-case independent mechanism to express route planning queries, that allows including arbitrary constraints, while being self-describing about the type of data needed to answer a query.
 Existing solutions are usually tightly coupled to the subjacent data model and algorithm implementation, limiting the type of queries that can be expressed.